github9175/JOS-operating-system/Lab4 note.md

 Swtch returns on the scheduler’s stack as though scheduler’s swtch had returned (2728).
 The scheduler continues the for loop, finds a process to run, switches to it, and the cycle repeats.

+The scheduler loops over the process table looking for a runnable process, one that has p->state == RUNNABLE.
+Once it finds a process, it sets the per-CPU current process variable proc, switches to the process’s page table with switchuvm, marks the process as RUNNING, and then calls swtch to start running it (2722-2728).